git-push(1) — Linux manual page

 push.recurseSubmodules

-May be "check", "on-demand", "only", or "no", with the same
+May be check, on-demand, only, or no, with the same behavior

-which case a true value means on-demand).
+true value means on-demand).

 push.useForceIfIncludes

-If set to "true", it is equivalent to specifying
+If set to true, it is equivalent to specifying

---force-if-includes as an option to git-push(1) in the
+--force-if-includes as an option to git-push(1) in the command

-push overrides this configuration setting.
+overrides this configuration setting.

 push.negotiate

-If set to "true", attempt to reduce the size of the packfile
+If set to true, attempt to reduce the size of the packfile

 sent by rounds of negotiation in which the client and the

-commits in common.
+in common.

 push.useBitmaps

-if pack.useBitmaps is "true", without preventing other git
+pack.useBitmaps is true, without preventing other git

 operations from using bitmaps.
 Default is true.